-The park has 24 standard sites, which can fit RV's including motor homes.
-They are available April 1 - October 31, and are reservable from May 15-September 15.
+The park has 24 standard campsites, which can fit RVs, including motor homes.
+They are available April 1 - Oct.
+31, and are reservable from May 15-Sept.
+15.

-Two tepee sites are available on a first come, first served basis through October 31.
-The tepee is 16 feet in diameter with a rubber mat ground cover and can sleep up to eight people.
-No cooking or flames allowed inside the tepee.
-Pets are allowed inside the tepee but must be on leash at the site.
+Two teepees are available on a first-come, first-served basis through Oct.
+31. The teepees are 16 feet in diameter with a rubber mat ground cover and can sleep up to eight people each.
+No cooking or flames allowed inside the teepees.
+Pets are allowed inside the teepees but must be on leash at the site.